anastasia-popov/ingredient_tagger/README.txt

  - creat IAM role for the Lambda function with SageMaker access
  - set up a Lambda function with the code from the lambda_function.py file as a handler.
 Make sure it is edited, so that it calls the newly created endpoint
  - set up an AWS API Gateway for a public access to the service

- - the notebook for different model evaluation (Model_Selection.ipynb) can be run on Gooogle Colab or a machine with GPU.
+The notebook for different model evaluation (Model_Selection.ipynb) can be run on Gooogle Colab or a machine with GPU.

 ### Dependencies:
  Models are developed in Pytorch, other dependencies are listed in the [requrements.txt](source/requirements.txt) file